jhcapsius/OOP/README.md

 int randomNumber = (int)(Math.random() * 101.0);
 ```

-The input of the numbers via the console is done by the function nextInt() from the class scanner.
+The input of the numbers via the console is done by the method *nextInt()* from the class scanner.
 This must
 first be imported with import java.util.Scanner;

 ```Scanner sc = new Scanner(System.in);